puppetlabs/puppet-docs/source/guides/plugins_in_modules.markdown

 ## Note on Usage for Server Custom Functions

 Functions are executed on the server while compiling the manifest.
-A module defined in the manifest can include functions in the plugins directory.
-The custom function will need to be placed in the proper location within the manifest first:
+A module defined in the manifest can invoke functions from the plugins directory.
+The custom function will need to be placed in the proper location within the module first:

     {modulepath}/{module}/lib/puppet/parser/functions